MovingBlocks/TempDoc/Dev-Setup.md

 ## Steps

 To be able to run Terasology from source (and potentially get started for contributing stuff!) follow these steps!
+This guide is designed for IntelliJ IDEA setup with SSH keys, for other setups go to [[Alternative-Setups]].

 ### Initial setup